-What Types of Religious Activities are Allowed in Public Schools?
+What Types of Religious Activities Are Allowed in Public Schools?

 Students can typically pray in school as long as they are not disruptive when praying and it does not interfere with classroom instruction or other educational activities.
 This includes other areas besides the classroom like the cafeteria, locker room, and hallways.
-For example, a student can pray in the hallway during a break, but cannot knell in such a way that it causes a barrier for other students to move.
+For example, a student can pray in the hallway during a break, but cannot kneel in such a way that it causes a barrier for other students to move.

 The Supreme Court has ruled that a school district cannot require that students take a minute of silence at the beginning of the day if the purpose of the requirement is that the students use the time for prayer.

-In fact, the Supreme Court struck down a school district's policy of inviting clergy to lead prayer at graduation.
+The Supreme Court struck down a school district's policy of inviting clergy to lead prayer at graduation.

-Content about the Bible, the Quran, the Torah, or other sacred texts taught as a form of history, ethics, or comparative religion is acceptable.
-However, a teacher could not reference the religious teachings as a singular truth, or portray one religion over another as being superior or a chosen belief.
+A teacher can't reference the religious teachings as a singular truth, or portray one religion over another as being superior or a chosen belief.

 Use of School Facilities by Religious Organizations

 Another important religious activity that is permitted is the formation of religious groups on school campuses.
 Under the Equal Access Act, a school district is required to give equal access to an outside organization that provides after-school religious instruction to secondary school-age children.
 The use of school facilities by religious student groups is following policies that also allow nonreligious groups to use the facilities.